Sovereign Harbour: The Harbours

 The tidal Outer Harbour is only used for entrance to the marina through twin sea locks, which are operated 24 hours a day.
 It needs frequent dredging to keep the access channel from the sea to the locks open and deep enough for vessels.
 The local RNLI lifeboat has its own mooring there.
 The entrance is beside Martello Tower No.66.

 All the harbours (Inner, South, West and North) are artificial and were dredged one after the other, after 1991.
 Behind the locks is the main marina called Inner Harbour.
 This is the central body of water and was the first harbour in use.
-It contains berths for both visiting and resident berth holders, as well as provides access to the other three harbours via lifting bridges.
-The other three are used mostly by resident berth holders as well as the local fishing vessels.
+It contains berths for both visiting and resident berth holders, and provides access to the other three harbours via lifting bridges.
+The other three are used mostly by resident berth holders and the local fishing vessels.

-The North Harbour is the latest development, and this body of water is larger than the initial Inner Harbour.
-The two remaining harbours West and South are much smaller and in use by local residents owning a house/apartment around these waters.
+The North Harbour is the latest development, and is larger than the initial Inner Harbour.
+The two remaining harbours, West and South, are much smaller and are used by local residents owning a house/apartment around these waters.

 A large boat lift now uses a corner in the North Harbour, near the local chandlery and winter storage for yachts.
-The locks - for access to and from the sea - and all lifting bridges are operated from the Harbour office building located next to the locks.
-The office is staffed around the clock - all days of the year.
+The locks - for access to and from the sea - and all lifting bridges are operated from the harbour office building next to the locks.
+The office is staffed around the clock, all days of the year.
 The keep listening watch is on VHF channel 17 (and not channel 80 as most marinas in the UK).
 Directly adjacent to the locks (and the office) is a fuel pontoon where self-service pumps for diesel and petrol are found.
 There is also an amenities building which provides toilets, showers and laundry facilities to visiting and resident berth holders.
-Visiting yachts normally contact the harbour master via VHF before arrival to obtain information about tides, depths of the dredged channel and other relevant information.
+Visiting yachts normally contact the harbourmaster via VHF before arrival for information including tides and depths of the dredged channel.

-Residential properties are about evenly split between the North and South harbours, with the Waterfront (restaurants, bars, and shops) laying between them.
+Residential properties are about evenly split between the North and South harbours, with the waterfront (restaurants, bars, and shops) laying between them.

-In the last decade of the 20th century Sovereign Harbour was clearly a project in progress, but now it is more-or-less a completed project: the local yacht club 'Sovereign Harbour Yacht Club', has a permanent building, there is a 'waterfront' with shops and restaurants and most large-scale building activities are completed.
-During the earlier years the marina was more a building site then a leisure location.
+In the last decade of the 20th century Sovereign Harbour was clearly a project in progress, but now it is more or less completed: the local Sovereign Harbour Yacht Club has a permanent building, there is a waterfront with shops and restaurants, and most large-scale building activities are completed.